Jarom

 In the Book of Mormon, Jarom (/ˈdʒærəm/) is a Nephite prophet, the son of the prophet Enos.
 Jarom narrates the Book of Jarom, which comprises 15 verses in the Book of Mormon.

 Writings

-Jarom relates that he received "revelations" and prophesied, and that there were many wars between the two Book of Mormon peoples the Nephites and the Lamanites.
+Jarom relates that he received "revelations" and prophesied, and that there would be many wars between the two Book of Mormon peoples the Nephites and the Lamanites.
 Before his death, record keeping was handed over to his son Omni.